BlockchainCommons/SmartCustody/Docs/Scenario-Multisig-RR.md

 * **Request/Response.** Gordian Envelopes have a [Request/response system](https://developer.blockchaincommons.com/envelope/request/) that allow machines to send each other function calls remotedly.
 Currently, request/response supports calls to send seeds, send keys, send output descriptors, and sign PSBTs.
 This scenario imagines new request/response calls to create recovery seeds, create active seeds, delete seeds, send remote addresses, and send remote multisig descriptors that would be trivial to add.
 Through the use of request/response, this scenario creates a linear progression that at _every_ step across multiple devices prompts a user with what to do next, greatly simplifying the multisig setup (and removing the need for a written scenario).
 * **Metadata.** Envelopes can carry arbitrary metadata alongside their payload.
 This resolves the other major problem with the Classic Scenario, where even when QR codes transmitted data from one device to another, there was still no ability for the transaction coordinator to view the larger picture (for example, what device it was working with, and what notes or other data the device might have about the seed being used to generate a key).

-Though many of the specific Requests in this scenario are out-of-bounds for the current Request/Response specification, they are well-within the capability of Envelope and could be quickly added when working with hardware-wallet designers to enable such a scenario.
+(Though many of the specific Requests in this scenario are not included in the current Request/Response specification, they are well-within the capability of Envelope and could be quickly added when working with hardware-wallet designers to enable such a scenario.)

+With a Request/Response scenario:

+1. The user makes initial decisions about multisig creation.
+2. The user follows the instructions on various devices, trading between them as instructed.
+3. The user OKs each Request as it's read into another device.
+4. The user takes care of physical chores.
+5. The devices do the rest.

+Thanks to linear progression and the transmission of metadata saying what each device is and what it did, the procedure is laid out for the user rather than the user needing to lay it out themself from a checklist and the probability of users engaging in a Smart Custody solution such as a multisig is dramatically increased.

 **Multisig Prep:**